 Getting there: This holiday starts and ends in Nairobi.
 International flights from the UK start from around £695, depending on season and availability.

-Departure dates: Other than during the months of April, May, June and from November to mid-December - when the trip doesn't run due to the rains - you can take this trip starting any day.
+Departure dates: You can take this trip starting any day other than during the months of April, May, June and from November to mid-December - when the trip doesn't run due to the rains.

 Find the best time to visit Kenya